Sion, Switzerland: Geography

 Before the merger Sion had an area (as of the September 2004 survey) of 29.69 km2.
 Of this area, about 38.9% is used for agricultural purposes, while 15.5% is forested.
 Of the rest of the land, 38.4% is settled (buildings or roads) and 7.2% is unproductive land.
 In the 2004/09 survey a total of 505 ha or about 17.0% of the total area was covered with buildings, an increase of 148 ha over the 1980 amount.
 Over the same time period, the amount of recreational space in the municipality increased by 66 ha and is now about 4.47% of the total area.
 Of the agricultural land, 859 ha is used for orchards and vineyards, 337 ha is fields and grasslands and 17 ha consists of alpine grazing areas.
 Since 1980 the amount of agricultural land has decreased by 330 ha.
 Over the same time period the amount of forested land has increased by 8 ha.
 Rivers and lakes cover 164 ha in the municipality.

 The Medieval chroniclers report the occurrence of severe flood events, and during the Little Ice Age (or LIA, 1350–1850 AD) the Upper Rhône had certainly a torrential regime as other rivers in the Western Alps.
 During the second half of the nineteenth century, the anthropogenic activities had a crucial impact on the Rhône basin.
 The river was channelized twice in the periods of 1863–1894 and 1930–1960 (the so-called ‘Corrections of the Rhone’, which reduced the length of the river and gave to the river the present-day aspect.
 In the 2000s, after severe flood events, the ‘Third Correction’ began following the ‘Room-for-River’ flood management strategy and aims to: (1) widen the river, (2) increase the capacity, (3) secure levees and (4) improve the general environmental quality.

 Climate

 One of the driest and sunniest areas of Switzerland, Sion has an average of 82.1 days of rain or snow per year and on average receives 603 mm of precipitation.
 The wettest month is December during which time Sion receives an average of 64 mm of rain or snow.
 During this month there is precipitation for an average of 7.4 days.
 The month with the most days of precipitation is August, with an average of 7.9, but with only 57 mm of rain.
 The driest month of the year is April with an average of 35 mm of precipitation over 5.2 days.
-According to the Köppen Climate Classification system, Sion has a (warm humid) continental climate, abbreviated "Dfb" on climate maps.
+According to the Köppen Climate Classification system, Sion has a (warm humid) temperate climate, abbreviated "Cfb" on climate maps.